Underpe/Cyclistic_capstone_project/README.md

 ![Bicycles rides by rides lengh and month WRAP (2)](https://user-images.githubusercontent.com/99078887/152648883-c9947ce3-d2fd-4d9d-98c3-bd041b720945.jpeg)

-When observing the rides amount by month, for both type of users the hightes amount of rides happens on warm months.
-For member users, the amount of rides are quite uniform from June to October, whereas for casual riders, the amount of rides are at it's highest on July and August. **(Plots No.5 and No.6)**
+When observing the rides amount by month, for both type of users, the highest amount of rides happen on warm months.
+For member users, the number of rides is quite uniform from June to October, whereas for casual riders, the amount of rides are at its highest on July and August. **(Plots No.5 and No.6)**

-July and August are manily holiday season months, and could happend the same as with weekend days, where casual riders use the bike-sharing service the most.
+July and August are mainly holiday season months, and could happen the same as with weekend days, where casual riders use the bike-sharing service the most.
 On the other hand, member users have a more uniform usage of the service during the week days and also during the warm months.
-This behaviur for mmeber users could show their purpose is something happening more constantly, not affected by big changes, like the tranportation to the work or studing places.
-For casual rides, their usage behaviur could be more related with leiruse time or holidays.
+This behavior for member users could show their purpose is something happening more constantly, not affected by big changes, like the transportation to the work or studying places.
+For casual rides, their usage behavior could be more related with leisure time or holidays.

 **Plot No.5**